multiwii/baseflight/README.md

 license
 =======

-baseflight is licensed under *GPL V3* (just like MultiWii code it originated from), with all the conditions GPL V3 implies,
+baseflight is licensed under *GPL V3* (just like MultiWii code it originated from), with all the conditions GPL V3 implies.